Rakesh6430/Manual_Testing_Project_on_Gorilla_Move_Grocery/README.md

 - You can find the website [here](https://www.gorillamove.com/)

 ### Test Deliverables :
-Here are mentioned all the Test Artifacts that was done during different phases of the testing lifecycle.
+Here are mentioned all the Test Artifacts that was delivered during different phases of the testing lifecycle.
 Here are the sample deliverables:

 - Test Cases